cerncas/hands-on-lattice-exercises/Setup_Instructions.md

 > We suggest to install one of the latest distribution (**for example version 3.9**).

-Please, test the following code to check that all packages are correctly installed:
+The installation process clearly depends on your operating system.
+We suggest you to follow the official documentation for [Windows](https://docs.anaconda.com/anaconda/install/windows/), [Linux](https://docs.anaconda.com/anaconda/install/linux/), or [Mac](https://docs.anaconda.com/anaconda/install/mac-os/) as appropriate.
+After having installed **Anaconda**, and [verified your installation](https://docs.anaconda.com/anaconda/install/verify-install/) - as suggested in the [installation documentation](https://docs.anaconda.com/anaconda/install/) - we invite you to start [launching Jupyter Lab](#launch-jupyter-lab) and then [test that everything works](#test-that-everything-works):

+## Launch Jupyter Lab

+Once the installation of **Anaconda** is finalised or within your existing Python distribution, you should be able to start Jupyter Lab from a terminal:

+1. Open a (Anaconda) terminal on your operating system:
+    - **Windows:**
+        From the Start menu, search for and open “Anaconda Prompt”:
+    - **macOS:**
+        Open Launchpad, then click the terminal icon.
+    - **Linux:**
+        Open a terminal window.

-1. Launch Jupyter Lab from a terminal:
+2. Launch Jupyter Lab from your terminal:

     ```bash
     jupyter lab
     ```

-2. You should end-up on your default browser with a page similar to the following:
+3. Follow the instructions given in the terminal.
+You should end-up on your default browser with a page similar to the following:
     <p align="center">
     <img src="_img_instructions/upload_5b0618b75e4f4df0facf2a609b9354b5.png" alt="" width="70%"/>
     </p>

+4. Create a new "Python 3" "Notebook" and start playing with Python!
 If you are not familiar with Python, you can start playing with simple python snippets.
-    For example, have a look to the following [notebook](tests/PythonExample.ipynb) (courtesy of *Simon Albright*), and/or follow the instructions below.
+For example, have a look to the following [notebook](tests/PythonExample.ipynb) (courtesy of *Simon Albright*).

 ## Test that everything works!